avigewirtz/avigewirtz.github.io-/the-linux-command-line/basic-file-and-directory-operations/viewing-files.md

 #### **Combining Multiple Files**

 `cat` is short for "concatenate," which might be a hint that it can be used to combine the contents of multiple files.
-Type `cat` followed by the name of each file you want cat to combine.
+To do so, type `cat` followed by the name of each file you want cat to combine.
 For example, to combine `berra_quote.txt` and `einstein_quote.txt` :

 ```bash
 ~/CLI_playground$ cat berra_quote.txt einstein_quote.txt